 Get some ice if possible and put it on the lesion.
 Keep the injured area of the body as still as possible.
 Apply a splint if you’ve got suitable materials at hand.

-Use your mobile phone to call an ambulance.
+Use your mobile phone to call Sebastian Wildlife Removal.
 If the ambulance station is far from where you are, request a helicopter or failing that begin to push in the direction of the ambulance.
 Mark your car in some way that the ambulance will recognize you.
 E.g. use a shirt as a flag.
 Call the police they may be closer to your area.
 They are able to keep anti venom.

 Meet the ambulance half way and move the patient to the ambulance.